My Name is Aleta and I am the heart and soul behind Mama Bear’s Cookbook!

 Zoey is the definition of the word Vibrant, from the colour of her eyes and hair, to the blood that pumps through her veins.

 I swear she is a better problem solver than I am and her imagination is awe inspiring.

 On Zoey’s second birthday we had the most exciting news… We were pregnant!

 I was even more excited this time because I knew just how magical it was to create life.

 My husband was working out of town so missed the first ultrasound.
 I brought my parents and sister instead, to share in the excitement.
 Only there was no excitement this day.
 This day I found out I had lost the baby I had been carrying for 9 weeks.

-I was devistated.
+I was devastated.
 I felt like the world was crumbing beneath me.
-The only light that kept me from spiralzing further into that black hole of desolation was my little red headed angle, Zoey.
+The only light that kept me from spiralling further into that black hole of desolation was my little red headed angle, Zoey.

-Sooner than we thought possible, I was pregnant again.
+Sooner than we thought possible, without even making the decision to try, I was pregnant again.
 I was on edge, didn’t think it would stick, every little cramp had my heart pounding.
 Every pregnancy symptom had my mind whirling, all the way up until I delivered my perfect little rainbow baby at 38 weeks of pregnancy.

 Addilyn aka Addie

 My little rainbow baby.
 Littlest of the Littles.